iov-one/weave/docs/mycoind/setup.rst

 If you do not already have it, please
 `download <https://golang.org/dl/>`_ and
-`follow the instructions <https://golang.org/doc/install>`__ from the official golang homepage.
+`follow the instructions <https://golang.org/doc/install>`__ from the official Go language homepage.
 Make sure to read down to `Test Your Installation <https://golang.org/doc/install#testing>`__.

 We assume a standard setup in the Makefiles, especially to